soundpress/RulesOfNYC/docs/c38/index.rst

     * - Seasonal Dockage
       - Summer(May 1 to October 31)
-      - $120/linear foot or$3,000, whichevershall be greater
+      - $120/linear foot or $3,000, whichever shall be greater
     * -
       - Winter(November 1 to April 30) – Current Winter permittees only
       - $105/linear foot or $2,625, whichever shall be greater
     * - Transient Dockage(Non-commercial boats only)
       -
-      - $3.50/linear footper day for up to 14 days$42.00/linear foot for stays of 15 to 29 days$75.00/linear foot for stays over 29 days
+      - $3.50/linear foot per day for up to 14 days$42.00/linear foot for stays of 15 to 29 days$75.00/linear foot for stays over 29 days
     * - Passenger Pickup/Drop off(Non-commercial boats only)
       - 40 feet or less41 feet or more
       - $25$40
-    * - Dinghy Landing OnlyNon-permit holders,non-transient dockage
+    * - Dinghy Landing OnlyNon-permit holders, non-transient dockage
       - 14 feet or less
       - $26/day
     * - Dock &amp; Dine(4 hour maximum)
       -
       - $1.25/linear foot
     * - Commercial Landing Fee
-      - 30 minutes for loading and 30minutes for unloading maximum
+      - 30 minutes for loading and30 minutes for unloading maximum
       - $4/linear foot
     * - Commercial Pickup(Non-commercial boats only)
       - 6 passengers or less
       - $32/trip
     * - Mooring
       - DailyWeeklyEntire Season (May 1 to Oct 31)
-      - $30$180$1550
+      - $30$180$1,550
     * - Electricity
       - For permit holders only
       - Billed monthly based on rate paid by Department
     * - Transient Electricity
       - 30 amp50 amp100 amp
       - $10/day$20/day$35/day